Uwe Wolf (musicologist): Career

 Born in Kassel, Wolf studied musicology, and also history and auxiliary sciences of history at the University of Tübingen and Georg-August-Universität Göttingen, achieving his doctorate in 1991.
 He then worked as a research assistant at the Johann Sebastian Bach Institute in Göttingen to 2003.

 From 2004 his work was based in Leipzig, initially as scientific assistant of the project Bach-Repertorium of the Saxon Academy of Sciences and Humanities.
-He then worked at the Bach-Archiv Leipzig from 2005 to 2011, as director of a research department, being responsible for the new design of the Bach Museum Leipzig, and for the digital project Bach Digital.
+He then worked at the Bach-Archiv Leipzig from 2005 to 2011, as director of a research department, being responsible for the new design of the Leipzig Bach Museum, and for the digital project Bach Digital.
 Wolf used micro X-ray fluorescence analysis to distinguish the writing of Johann Sebastian Bach and his son Carl Philipp Emanuel Bach in the score of the Mass in B minor, based on the differing amounts of lead in the two inks that were used.
 He edited the Mass in B minor in the revised version of the Neue Bach-Ausgabe.

 Wolf has been chief editor (Cheflektor) for Carus-Verlag in Stuttgart from 2011, succeeding Günter Graulich, the founder of the publishing house.
 He has lectured at universities in Göttingen, Pavia/Cremona and Leipzig.
 He is a member of the editorial board for several complete editions.